Student success

 Tillman Scholar devoted to dental advocacy

-Zach Graham feels an obligation to serve others.
-That helps explain why Graham, a third-year student in dental surgery in the University of Iowa College of Dentistry and an Army Veteran, has been named a 2023 Pat Tillman scholar.
+Cedar Falls native Zach Graham feels an obligation to serve others.
+That helps explain why Graham, a student in dental surgery in the University of Iowa College of Dentistry and an Army Veteran, was named a 2023 Pat Tillman scholar.

 A group of kids and their teacher